 NOTE: This blog post was originally published in January 2021, and has been updated for accuracy of content.

 About the Author: Doug Wessels is the Director of Public Affairs and Accountability at PA Virtual.

-Photo credit to National School Choice Week.
+Photo credit to National School Choice Week; graph courtesy of author.